 Inside this class, it defines 1 or more events, scripts or gesture bindings.
 In this example, it defines one event method for gainFocus events (event_gainFocus), which plays a short beep each time it is executed.
 The implementation of this event is not important for the purposes of this example.
 The most important part is the class itself.
 Events will be covered in greater detail later.

 As with other examples in this guide, remember to delete the created app module when you are finished testing and then restart NVDA or reload plugins, so that original functionality is restored.

 Global Plugin files have a .py extension, and should have a short unique name which identifies what they do.

-Global Plugin files must be placed in the globalPlugins subdirectory of the user's NVDA user configuration directory.
-For more information on where to find the user configuration directory, please see the NVDA user guide.
+Global plugin files must be placed in the globalPlugins subdirectory of an add-on, or of the scratchpad directory of the NVDA user configuration directory.

 Global Plugins must define a class called GlobalPlugin, which inherits from globalPluginHandler.GlobalPlugin.
 This class can then define event and script methods, gesture bindings and other code.
 This will all be covered in depth later.